danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 }
 ```

-1. We'll stick an `async` in front of `componentDidMount()` to make sure we don't `setState()` with `null` values, i.e. wait to complete the promise.
+1. Stick an `async` in front of `componentDidMount()` to make sure you don't `setState()` with `null` values, i.e. wait to complete the promise.
 2. Wait for the `d3.json()` call to complete.
 3. Wait for the `d3.csv()` call to complete.
 4. Reduce the dataset to map of (key: Country Name, value: Cases) pairs
 5. Set the dataset to a new state variable, `countryDataset`

-We can try to use our fancy new `countryDataset` as reference data for our chloropleth map, so if you go ahead and give it a try...
+You can try to use your fancy new `countryDataset` as reference data for your chloropleth map, so if you go ahead and give it a try...

 **Map.jsx**
 ```diff